sib-swiss/containers-snakemake-training/docs/course_material/day2/7_hpc_snakemake.md

 This will ensure that jobs from rule `myrule` never use more than 100 MB of RAM.
 Note that the jobs will crash if they surpass this limit, so try to account for some wiggle room when you set resources.

 **Exercise:** update the configuration profile to define the amount of memory per job using the values specified in each rule through the `resources` directive.
-Note that some rules use `mem_mb` while some others use `mem_gb`, so change them all first to `mem_mb`.
+To simplify things, make sure all rule memory requirements are set in megabytes.

 ??? success "Answer"